 Generally speaking, the more complex your wisdom tooth extraction, the more you can and should expect to pay.

-So if you have a non-impacted wisdom tooth (a tooth that has emerged through the gums and grown naturally) that is being removed chairside under a local anaesthetic, then it’s possible to pay around $200.
+For basic wisdom teeth extraction carried out by a general dentist in a chairside setting, you can expect to pay, on average, between $130 to $200 per tooth.
+So if you have a non-impacted wisdom tooth (a tooth that has emerged through the gums and grown naturally) that is being removed chairside under a local anaesthetic, then it’s possible to pay around $100 to $200.

-On the flip side, if you have a severely impacted wisdom tooth or teeth (a tooth that grows at an angle underneath or partially above the gum and undermines other teeth) then understandably, wisdom teeth removal cost is likely to be greater.
+A chairside extraction is likely to cost between $295-$400 per tooth for complex wisdom tooth removal carried out by a specialist.
+For example, if you have a severely impacted wisdom tooth or teeth (a tooth that grows at an angle underneath or partially above the gum and undermines other teeth), then understandably, wisdom teeth removal cost is likely to be greater.
 This is because complex procedures such as this often require hospital admission.
 As a result, wisdom tooth extraction costs are likely to be in the thousands rather than hundreds of dollars.

-Conversely, Tasmania remains the most affordable state in Australia, so any person residing in the capital Hobart can expect to pay considerably less for the same dental treatment.
+Conversely, Tasmania remains Australia’s most affordable state, so anyone residing in Hobart’s capital can expect to pay considerably less for the same dental treatment.